proudofyou9/GearRefreshControl/README.md

 Checkout the sample project for the full implementation.

 # Author
-[Andrea Mazzini](https://twitter.com/theandreamazz).
 I'm available for freelance work, feel free to contact me.

-Want to support the development of [these free libraries](https://cocoapods.org/owners/734)?
-Buy me a coffee ☕️ via [Paypal](https://www.paypal.me/andreamazzini).

-# Contributors
-Thanks to [everyone](https://github.com/andreamazz/GearRefreshControl/graphs/contributors) kind enough to submit a pull request.
+Email To: secretstardev@gmail.com

 # MIT License